amandademiri112/amandademiri112/README.md

 ## Goals and Plans

 My current goals are:
-- Building a strong portfolio of real-world data projects
 - Strengthening my Python and SQL skills
-- Creating interactive dashboards with Power BI and Tableau
+- Creating interactive dashboards
 - Learning Git and GitHub best practices
 - Exploring machine learning and predictive analytics
 - Contributing to open-source projects in the future

 My current plans are:
 - Create projects that show my proficiency in each data analysis tool I can use
-- Use a wide range of data analysis tools in a single project
+- Use a range of data analysis tools in a single project
-- Add-on to previously completed projects with dashboard tools (E.g. Tableau and Power BI) to further present the datasets

 ## Featured Projects